 Typical ‘budget’ shared hosting accounts are those that are loaded up on a single server and then left to share all the resources (CPU, drive space, memory, and bandwidth) a server has.

 Now consider for a moment, how a hosting company makes money… the more sites they squeeze on a shared server the better… for them, not you.

 With each site that is loaded up on a shared server, fewer resources are then available for all the sites being served by that particular machine.

 On a day when no one on that shared server is subject to any kind of attack, your site is still competing for resources.
 Someone else’s success immediately becomes your curse, as they drive traffic to their site your site performance can be affected as they use more than their ‘fair share’ of the available resources.

 On a Bad Day

 One of the sites on the server becomes subject to an attack.
 Attacks can last hours or even days if nothing is done to stop them.
-Now in this scenario you may notice your site is not performing as well as usual, it loads slower etc. However attacks can become so bad that they basically bring the victim server to a halt.
+Now in this scenario, you may notice your site is not performing as well, as usual, it loads slower, etc. However, attacks can become so bad that they basically bring the victim server to a halt.
 This is called a DoS or Denial of Service attack.
-Now your site may down and the underlying issue actually has nothing to do with you.
+Now your site may be down and the underlying issue actually has nothing to do with you.
 The situation will not improve until the attack ends, the site owner or hosting company intervenes and mitigates the attack.

 What to do About It

-I have said a hundred times and I will say it again; Your website is a 24/7/365 window into your organization, this is NOT the place be cheap.
-Not all hosting plans are created equal, budget plans are generally s**** (yea, I said that) and if up time is important to you managed web hosting, dedicated environments and/or virtual private environments may be the way to go.
+I have said a hundred times and I will say it again; Your website is a 24/7/365 window into your organization, this is NOT the place to be cheap.
+Not all hosting plans are created equal, budget plans are generally s**** (yea, I said that), and if uptime is important to your managed web hosting, dedicated environments and/or virtual private environments may be the way to go.